 4) Reviewing and negotiating a draft property contract (to be drafted by the seller’s solicitors).

 5) Reviewing and negotiating a draft TR1 transfer deed.

 6) Negotiating and agreeing any Option Agreement in respect of that part of the Property to be subject to an option arrangement to buy it in the future.

 7) Deducing title to your lender’s solicitors, supervising the execution of the legal mortgage they will require on the property and liaising with them and you on it.

 8) Dealing with post-completion matters such as filing an SDLT return with HMRC, registering the property transfer deed, option agreement and legal charge at the Land Registry.

 Such searches are important and take two to three weeks plus the disbursement and solicitor cost but are well worth it as the property is high value and thus high risk.

-Please leave us a 5 star rating if you have found this information useful.
-For assistance with buying a business that has property contact us via WhatsApp on 07583452230 or via email@example.com.
+For assistance with buying a business that has property contact us at firstname.lastname@example.org or WhatsApp us on 07583452230.
 Visit us on www.bizlawuk.co.uk to find out more about how we can help you with your business in other ways.